Portable oxygen concentrator: FAA approval

-On 13 May 2009, the United States Department of Transportation (DOT) ruled that air carriers conducting passenger flights of greater capacity than 19 seats, must allow travelers with a disability to use an FAA-approved POC.
+On 13 May 2009, the United States Department of Transportation (DOT) ruled that air carriers conducting passenger flights of greater capacity than 19 seats must allow travelers with a disability to use an FAA-approved POC.
 The DOT rules have been adopted by many international airlines.
 A list of POCs approved for air travel is on the FAA website.

 Nighttime use

-On-demand units are not advised for patients that experience oxygen desaturation due to sleep apnea, and a CPAP mask is generally advised for them.
+On-demand units are not advised for patients who experience oxygen desaturation due to sleep apnea, and a CPAP mask is generally advised for them.

 For patients whose desaturation is due to shallow breathing, the nighttime use of POCs is a useful therapy.

-Especially with the advent of alarms and technology that detects a patient's slower breathing during sleep and adjusts the flow or bolus size accordingly.
+Nighttime use has been facilitated by the advent of alarms and technology that detects a patient's slower breathing during sleep and adjusts the flow or bolus size accordingly.